sg893052/sonic-buildimage/L3/pim/SONiC_PIM_SSM_HLD.md

 However, the RPF look-up using Static Mroutes is broken in FRR 7.2 and the FRR community has confirmed it.
 So, this release doesn't provide support for Static Multicast Routes.

 4. Aging of multicast route entries: Multicast route entries are deleted when the router doesn't receive multicast traffic for a specified time period (210 seconds).
 Aging of multicast route entries can be achieved in two ways.
 (1) Age-out in the application: Application periodically queries for the HIT status using a SAI API and deletes the route entry after a specified time-out.
 (2) Age-out in the driver: Add age-out logic in the driver and extend SAI to notify the application after the route entry age-out.
 Currently, SAI doesn't support both these APIs.

+5. FRR 7.2 and its prior versions has support for multicast traceroute (MTRACE) only in the default VRF.